samghosh0x0/portfoliooptimizationwithpython/README.md

 Folders:

   'Data': The 'data_coinapi.py' module saves collected data here.
-If the data is not available with Coinapi or you are doing analysis for fiat assets - save the data as a csv file here.
+If the data is not available with Coinapi or you are doing analysis for fiat assets - save the data as a CSV file here.

   'return_data' : The 'returncalculator.py' module saves the calculated returns in this folder in .csv format.

-  'Charts' : All the charts created by trendline creators and optimizers are saved in this folder.
+  'Charts': All the charts created by trendline creators and optimizers are saved in this folder.